 Good things happen in good relationships

-You’ll want to do a project and remember that person you know who would make a great contribution and be fun to work with.
+You’ll want to do a project, remember that person who made a great contribution and be fun to work with.
 A research collaboration is born.

 You’ll be in a department meeting trying to decide what specialism you want to advertise for this job that’s been released.
 People are wondering whether there will be enough strong applicants if you advertise for [fill in the blank] and you mention names of interesting people you’ve met at recent conferences who are doing good work in this field.

 The non-profit organization your friend works for is applying for funding to develop some new programs.
 Partly because of your relationship, the organization wants to incorporate research into the plan.
 They ask you to be involved because they trust you to deliver.

 That student you kept in touch with is now a successful journalist.
 She contacts you to learn about your current research and publishes stories about it that don’t miss the point.

 Good relationships are complex.
 Yes, you share research interests but there are other things you have in common, too.

 Maybe it’s a love of good ale.
 Or great vegetarian food.
 Or hockey.
 Or knitting.

 It’s not “unprofessional” to talk about those things with other researchers at a conference.
 In fact, those other shared interests might be what takes a shared professional interest from “she’s doing interesting work” to “I’d love to work with her on a joint project”.

 It’s also what reassures people that you aren’t being purely instrumental.
 They’re as turned off by that as you are.
 Seemingly trivial topics are to social relationships what bicycle grease is to a smooth ride.